ukhealthcamp/ukhealthcamp.github.io/sponsorship.md

 <div class="gold">

-## Gold: Over £1000
+## Gold: £1000+

 4 attendee tickets

 All of the Bronze & Silver packages plus;

+- have a table to distribute swag or talk to people

-Some options for further branding opportunities such as:
+Some options for further named branding opportunities such as:

-- Named sponsor of lunch during the event (approx £1000)
+- Named sponsor of lunch during the event
-- Named sponsor of after-event drinks and food (approx £1000)
-- Named sponsor of provided refreshments e.g. Pop-up coffee (approx £1000)
+- Named sponsor of refreshments during the event e.g. Pop-up coffee
+- Named sponsor of after-event drinks and nibbles
 - Named sponsor of an event photographer
-- Co-branded swag such as tote bags, mugs, water bottles, etc.
+- Named supportor of childcare support, travel support, improved inclusivity
-- Other ideas welcome!
+- Other suggestions welcome!

 </div>